Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Conclusions

 There is a second caveat regarding the two power countings built for deriving our conclusions, which are based on the assumption that the non-diagonal E1 and M2 interactions are considerably stronger than the central and spin-spin ones.
 Even though there might be reasons to think this is the case, the numerical factors in front of these E1 and M2 terms change considerably for the different charmed meson-antimeson configurations, particularly when the total spin is low.
 As a consequence these power countings are expected to work better in molecules such as $D \bar{D}_1$, $D \bar{D}_2^*$ and $J=3$ $D^* \bar{D}_2^*$ (for which the numerical factor in front of the E1 and M2 couplings --- $D_{0b}$ and $D_{0c}$ in this work --- is close to one), but not so well for the other configurations of these systems.
 This means that it is more likely than not that we are underpredicting the amount of attraction of a few configurations of the $D^* \bar{D}_1$ and $D_s^* \bar{D}_{s1}$ systems.
 Of particular importance here is the sign of the spin-spin coupling: an attractive spin-spin term will reinforce the conclusion that the $X(4630)$ is a $2^{-+}$ $D_s^* \bar{D}_{s1}$ molecule, while a repulsive one will favor binding in the $1^{-+}$ $D_s^* \bar{D}_{s1}$ configuration, which will thus become the preferred interpretation of the $X(4630)$ (as happens in~\cite{Yang:2021sue,Wang:2021ghk}).
-The eventual experimental observation of molecular candidates in these systems together with improved lattice calculations (in the line of Refs.~\cite{Prelovsek:2020eiw,Padmanath:2022cvl}) or phenomenological models might be used to overcome this limitation in the future.
+Here we have calculated the molecular spectrum in two phenomenological models, both of which support the idea of binding in the $2^{-+}$ $D_s^* \bar{D}_{s1}$ system, but also showing that the $1^{-+}$ $D_s^* \bar{D}_{s1}$ molecule could bind as well.
+The eventual experimental observation of molecular candidates in these systems together with improved lattice calculations (in the line of Refs.~\cite{Prelovsek:2020eiw,Padmanath:2022cvl}) or more refined phenomenological models might be used to overcome the ambiguity of the previous results in the future.